Caitlin Clark's young dream of playing in the WNBA is set to become reality

 Caitlin Clark’s young dream of playing in the WNBA is set to become reality

-NEW YORK (AP) — In elementary school, Caitlin Clark wrote down a list of her goals and dreams which included playing in the WNBA one day.
+NEW YORK (AP) — In elementary school, Caitlin Clark wrote down a list of her goals and dreams that included playing in the WNBA one day.

 That dream will become a reality Monday night when Clark is expected to be taken first by the Indiana Fever in the WNBA draft.
 Her mom Anne still has the piece of paper that Clark wrote it on.